 Meeting Future Needs

 In addition to dispensing medications and providing related services, each pharmacy will serve as a “collaboratory” where the College will partner with local health care providers to jointly offer an expanded range of clinical services.
-The pharmacies will be “convenient care” centers much like the commercial retail clinics, but will offer a broader range of services associated with patient wellness.
+The pharmacies will be “convenient care” centers much like commercial retail clinics, but will offer a broader range of services associated with patient wellness.

 The ability to share space with a physician or nurse practitioner, for example, will ensure patients have convenient access to multiple levels of health care.
 It will also help prepare students to serve as part of a health care team, one of the core tenets of a patient-centric approach to care.